-Field samples collected for subsequent laboratory analysis (each pollutant)
+Field and laboratory analysis assessment (each pollutant)

-• Third party performance evaluation samples (PE samples also called performance test (PT) samples) for wastewater analytes of interest must be completed annually by any laboratory undertaking analyses for this project.
-PT water/wastewater sample participation is at a frequency of one per year from a NELAC certified vendor.
-For APDES permit monitoring, these are called DMRQA samples.
-PT results must be mailed to both the ADEC Water Quality Assurance Officer and the Project QA Officer.
+• Third party performance evaluation samples (PE samples also called performance test (PT) samples) for the wastewater methods outlined in this QAPP must be completed annually by the analyzing laboratory(s).
+Participation is at a frequency of one per year from a NELAC certified vendor if the analyte/organism is available.
+PT results must be made available to both the ADEC Water Quality Assurance Officer and the Project QA Officer.